Designations Congruent with Things: Chapter 23

 “You can manipulate electric fields,” Hermann says in a hollow whisper.

 Pay attention to your external environment, his internal Hermann snaps.
 And to me.
 The real me.
-He is clearly quite worried because you are allowing him to proceed with a mistaken assumption.
+He’s clearly quite worried because you’re allowing him to proceed with a mistaken assumption.
 Tell him you put a chip in your hand, you insensitive cad.
 Because it is the chip.
-The chip sends a signal to the sensors you interfaced with the light switch, do not confuse yourself about this; do not confuse your colleague about this.
+The chip sends a signal to the sensors you interfaced with the light switch, don’t confuse yourself about this; don’t confuse your colleague about this.

-“Er, yes,” Newt confirms, feeling overwhelmed by the conflict in his thoughts.
-He has a raging visceral urge to modify the plates of his skull into something electrically conductive, and he is simultaneously so terrified by the horrific, promising scope of his idea that he can’t quite organize a way to communicate to Hermann that he’s biohacked himself so well that it looks like an ability conferred by the drift, but it’s not.
+“Er, yes.”
+Newt feels overwhelmed by the conflict in his thoughts.
+He has a raging visceral urge to modify the plates of his skull into something electrically conductive, and he’s simultaneously so terrified by the horrific, promising scope of his idea that he can’t quite organize a way to communicate to Hermann that he’s biohacked himself so well that it looks like an ability conferred by the Drift, but it’s not.

 “Did you just discover this?”
 Hermann asks, taking this whole thing like a champ, super calm, minimally horrified.

-The kids in his head hiss at him in wordless, sibilant demand.
+The kids in his head hiss in wordless, sibilant demand.

 No kids, he thinks.
 This is the team.
 The team is real me, fake you.
 The team is not real you, real me, and real holes drilled into my skull for the purposes of thought broadcast; we humans have a word for that scenario and that word is NEVER.

-“Well, 'discover' isn’t really the word I’d pick,” Newt says, distracted, his thoughts fracturing as he tries to backtrack and correct his tergiversationist tendencies.
-He cannot think over the tide of alien demand in his head.
-“I just effected it.”
+“Well, ‘discover’ isn’t the word I’d pick,” Newt says, distracted, his thoughts fracturing as he tries to backtrack and correct his tergiversationist tendencies.
+He can’t think over the tide of alien demand in his head.
+“I effected it.”

 “I did it to myself in a controlled and precise manner,” Newt confirms, pressing his cheek to the cold floor, curling up, and attempting to map the current borders of Team Geiszler.
-“Yes.
-Not a—not a hive-mind thing.
+“It’s not a—not a hive mind thing.
 Don’t freak out.”

-Newt would love to say any one of about eight thousand things in response to that question.
+Newt would love to give any one of about thirty-two thousand answers in response to that question.

 Unfortunately, there are other things happening in his head right now.

 There would be two options, his brain says, torturing him.
-The first would be to just drill yourself a massive cranial window and see if that got you anywhere.
+The first would be to drill yourself a cranial window and see if that gets you anywhere.
 Maybe, if you didn’t have a skull, you could hear them.
-The real kids.
 The real kids.
 You put them where they are and you can’t help them; the least you can do is listen.
 Listen to them.
 Listen.

 Listen, the kids hiss.